Pulsed radiofrequency: Therapeutic uses

-Pulsed radiofrequency fields are an emerging technology used in the medical field for the treatment of tumors, cardiac arrhythmias, chronic and post-operative pain, bone fracture, and soft tissue wounds.
+Pulsed radiofrequency fields are an emerging technology used in the medical field for the treatment of tumors, cardiac arrhythmias, chronic and post-operative pain, bone fractures, and soft tissue wounds.
 There are two general categories of pulsed radiofrequency field therapies based on their mechanism of action: thermal and non-thermal (athermal).

 While thermal radiofrequency ablation for tumors and cardiac arrhythmia has been used for over 25 years, non-thermal pulsed radio frequency is currently being developed for the ablation of cardiac arrhythmias and tumors.
 The technique uses pulsed radio frequency energy delivered via catheter at frequencies of 300–750 kHz for 30 to 60 seconds.
 Thermal pulsed radio frequency takes advantage of high current delivered focally by an electrode to ablate the tissue of interest.
-Generally the tissue/electrode temperature reached is 60–75 °C resulting in focal tissue destruction.
-Thermal pulse radio frequency ablation has also been used for lesioning of peripheral nerves to reduce chronic pain.
+Generally, the tissue/electrode temperature reaches 60–75 °C, resulting in focal tissue destruction.
+Thermal-pulse radiofrequency ablation has also been used to lesion peripheral nerves to reduce chronic pain.

-Non thermal therapeutic uses of pulsed radio frequency are currently being used to treat pain and edema, chronic wounds, and bone repair.
+Non-thermal therapeutic uses of pulsed radio frequency are currently being used to treat pain and edema, chronic wounds, and bone repair.
 Pulsed radiofrequency therapy technologies are described by the acronyms EMF (electromagnetic field), PEMF (pulsed electromagnetic fields), PRF (pulsed radiofrequency fields), and PRFE (pulsed radiofrequency energy).

-These technologies have been varied in terms of their electric and magnetic field energies as well as in the pulse length, duty cycle, treatment time and mode of delivery.
-Although pulsed radiofrequency has been used for medical treatment purposes for decades, peer reviewed publications assessing the efficacy and physiological mechanism(s) are now starting to appear addressing this technology.
+These technologies have varied in terms of their electric and magnetic field energies, pulse length, duty cycle, treatment time, and mode of delivery.
+Although pulsed radiofrequency has been used for medical treatment purposes for decades, peer-reviewed publications assessing the efficacy and physiological mechanism(s) are now starting to appear, addressing this technology.

 Potential effects of non-thermal PEMFs are seen on some human cell types with different sensitivities, while the evidence suggests that frequencies higher than 100 Hz, magnetic flux densities between 1 and 10 mT, and chronic exposure more than 10 days would be more effective in establishing some cellular response.